Autologous PRP · Physician-Administered · Regulated Medical Procedure

 1

-Mild swelling, bruising, or sensitivity at injection sites is expected and typically resolves within 1–3 days; most men return to desk work the following day
+Mild swelling, bruising, or localised tenderness at injection sites is expected and typically resolves within 1–3 days; most men return to desk work the following day

 2

-Sexual activity may be resumed the same evening — gentle activity is encouraged as it supports PRP distribution through the tissue
+Light sexual activity may resume the same evening — gentle engagement is encouraged as it supports PRP distribution through penile tissue

 3

-Use the vacuum erection device as instructed by Dr. Fong for the first 4–6 weeks to support optimal tissue engagement
+Use the vacuum erection device as directed by Dr. Fong for the first 4–6 weeks to optimise tissue engagement and PRP uptake

 4

-Avoid anti-inflammatory medications (ibuprofen, naproxen) for 5–7 days post-treatment, as mild inflammation is part of the regenerative process; paracetamol is appropriate for discomfort
+Avoid anti-inflammatory medications (ibuprofen, naproxen) for 5–7 days after treatment — mild localised inflammation is part of the regenerative cascade; paracetamol is appropriate for any discomfort

 Book a Consultation to Discuss Your Goals

-**Individual results vary based on baseline health, severity of ED, age, and lifestyle factors.
+**Individual results vary based on baseline vascular health, severity of erectile dysfunction, age, comorbidities, and lifestyle factors.
 No procedure can guarantee specific outcomes.
 The P-Shot® is a regulated medical procedure performed by a licensed physician at SkinArtMD Burnaby.
-Annual maintenance sessions help sustain benefit over time.
+Periodic maintenance sessions are recommended to sustain benefit over time.

 Your Questions, Answered